-Registrants wish now to promote interoperability among legal information systems by the definition of a namespace convention and structure that will create and manage identifiers for legal documents.
+These specifications promote interoperability among legal information systems by the definition of a namespace convention and structure that will create and manage identifiers for legal documents.
 The identifiers will be:

 - globally unique

 - transparent

-- bidirectional
+- reversible

 - persistent

 - location-independent, and

 - language-neutral.